zhenkewu/CFRL/README.md

 **4. Assessing Policies using Real Data:** See [here](https://github.com/JianhanZhang/CFRL/blob/main/examples/real_data_workflow.ipynb).

 ## Testing
-We provide unit tests as well as integration tests for the main functions of the CFRL.
-The tests can be found in the `tests` folder of the `CFRL` repository.
+We provide unit tests as well as integration tests for the main functions of the PyCFRL.
+The tests can be found in the `tests` folder of the `PyCFRL` repository.
 To run the test, first install `pytest`:

 ```bash
 $ pip install pytest